Updated February 12, 2021

 Your professor will indicate the format of your final exam in your course syllabus.

 You will request your out of class tests and exams in the same manner as you have in the past through the central scheduling office.
 All out of class exams must be centrally scheduled to not only ensure that students have a fair, conflict free schedule but also to adhere to academic regulations for all parties involved.

-In order to ensure that students can have conflict free exam schedules, all out of class final exams need to be requested and scheduled through the Office of the Registrar.
-As we understand that the traditional two or three hour exam format may not work for all online course offerings, we will also be offering the ability to request alternate exam periods (i.e., six or 12 hours) to accommodate non-traditional examination methods, including open-book or take home style exams that will allow students to log in and complete/submit their exams during the scheduled time period.
+In order to ensure that students can have conflict-free exam schedules, all out-of-class final exams should be requested and scheduled through the Office of the Registrar.
+As we understand that the traditional two or three hour exam format may not work for all online course offerings, we will also be offering the ability to request alternate exam periods (i.e., six or 12 hours) to accommodate non-traditional examination methods, including open-book or take-home style exams that will allow students to log in and complete/submit their exams during the scheduled time period.